 In 2008 my most favourite possession in the world ever came into my life.
 He’d made it after a long drive from Hamburg in Germany.
-I’ve mentioned Klaus the Knaus before when I introduced Hot Stuff, the bloke in my life.
-He loves Klaus just as much as me.
+I’ve mentioned my motorhome before in my post about Hot Stuff, the bloke in my life.
+He loves him just as much as me.
+Today I’m introducing Klaus the Knaus.
 When we met the old boy needed a bit of attention, the van that is not the boyfriend.
 He was showing the signs of old age and would have cost a fortune in professional repair bills.
-However thanks to Hot Stuff’s handy tendencies Klaus lives another day.
+However thanks to Hot Stuff’s handy tendencies Klaus the Knaus lives another day.
 He has a new pump, an overhauled heating system, repairs to his underside, new skylights, an extra solar panel and fancy electrical gadgetry installed.

 Today I thought I’d take you on an internal tour.
 I hope that you agree that Klaus’ unassuming vintage exterior hides extremely comfortable living quarters.
 I’ve spent many a happy holiday here in the UK and continental Europe.
 Back in 2015 there was even a nine month spell where Klaus was my main residence.
 When I popped over to France there was no packing to do.
 I just unplugged my home and drove off.